 #3: Optimize the Description With Keywords

 When writing your video description, weave in your vital keywords naturally.
 As long as the description flows and isn’t forced, you’ll be OK.

 If you overuse your keywords in a spammy way (that’s called stuffing and it’s poor etiquette), you’ll hurt your chances of climbing up YouTube’s SERPs.
 In the example below, the description uses several keywords, but they work together without feeling forced.

 As you’re writing your video description, be sure to include a link to your website or blog.
 For Google ranking purposes, a YouTube link to your website is considered a backlink (which means more Google juice for your website).

 The description of a YouTube video gets cut off at around the third line, so be sure to put the link at the top of the video description.

 Your video thumbnail is the face of your video.
 It’s the first thing viewers look at when your video comes up in search, so it really has to wow them.

 Customized video thumbnails outperform YouTube’s automatically selected screenshot every time.
 Grainy screenshots from the middle of your video don’t instill faith in viewers that your video is the one to click on.

 Take the time to create a custom, attractive thumbnail that conveys what your video is about.
+Having an amazing logo will also set you apart.
 For best results, your thumbnail should have a 1280 x 720 resolution with a 16:9 aspect ratio.